-Authority to adopt by-laws and rules for the Incidental Fee Committee is delegated by the State Board of Higher Education to the SOU President.
+Authority to adopt by-laws and rules for the Student Fee Committee is delegated by the State Board of Higher Education to the SOU President.
 The Committee is authorized to recommend by-laws and rules to the ASSOU for approval and transmittal to the President for final approval.
 In carrying out its authority, this committee shall do the following:

-- (1) Select its own Chairperson, Vice-Chairperson, and Secre- - (2) Meet on an "as needed" basis, and meet on a scheduled basis at least one time per month. - (3) Establish additional subcommittees as it deems necessary. - (4) Conduct open hearings on the three major categories: the College Union operations; educational, cultural, and student government activities; and athletic activities.

-- (5) Consult with Director of Athletics (AAC), the Director of the College Union (CUAC), and the Associate Director of the College Union (EAAC), or any other resource persons on campus to obtain the necessary information and recommendations to carry on its work. - (6) Provide notification of all committee meetings, including budget hearings, to The Siskiyou at least three academic working days prior to the meeting.
-All meetings to be held in conformity with the Public Meeting Law. - (7) The following actions shall take place prior to the close of fall term: - (a) Orient the IFC; - (b) Discuss distribution of budget instructions to subcommittees and encourage IFC members to attend subcommittee meetings; - (c) Review criteria for funding; - (d) Set time lines for receipt of AAC, CUAC, and EAAC budgets; - (e) Set time lines for conducting budget hearings; - (8) The Incidental Fee Committee is responsible for conducting a joint in-service training of committee members, subcommittee members, and interested student groups.
-Such training shall include a review of incidental fee policies and procedures, the annual budget request, and the opportunity for those interested to present procedural questions to the IFC.
+- (1) Select its own Chairperson, Vice-Chairperson, and Secretary. - (2) Meet on an "as needed" basis. - (3) Establish additional subcommittees as it deems necessary. - (4) Conduct open hearings on the three major categories: the Student Union operations; educational, cultural, and student government activities; and athletic activities. - (5) Consult with Director of Athletics (AAC), the Director of the Student Union (SUAC), and the Assistant Director of Student Activities (EAAC), or any other resource persons on campus to obtain the necessary information and recommendations to carry on its work. - (6) Provide notification of all committee meetings, including budget hearings, to The Siskiyou at least three academic working days prior to the meeting.
+All meetings to be held in conformity with the Public Meeting Law. - (7) The following actions shall take place prior to the close of all term: - (a) Orient the SFC; - (b) Discuss distribution of budget instructions to subcommittees and encourage SFC members to attend subcommittee meetings; - (c) Review criteria for funding; - (d) Set time lines for receipt of AAC, SUAC, and EAAC budgets; - (e) Set time lines for conducting budget hearings. - (8) The Student Fee Committee is responsible for conducting a joint in-service training of committee members, subcommittee members, and interested student groups.
+Such training shall include a review of incidental fee policies and procedures, the annual budget request, and the opportunity for those interested to present procedural questions to the SFC.
 This in-service training shall take place no later than the fifth week of the fall term.

-Stat.
-Auth.: ORS 351.070 Stats.
-Implemented: ORS 351.070 & OAR 580-010-0090 Hist: SOSC 2-1980, f. & ef.
+Hist: SOSC 2-1980, f. & ef.
 4-1-80; SOSC 7-1983, f. & ef.
 10-6-83; SOSC 5-1994, f. & cert. ef.
 12-7-94; SOU 1-1998, f. & cert. ef.
-4-23-98
+4-23-98; SOU 1-2001, f.